aliazmath27/Masters-Thesis-Scripts/README.md

 | `thc_group_decomposition.py` | STL seasonal/trend decomposition, per THC group |
 | `stl_full_series_decomposition.py`* | Trend/seasonal-strength figures behind Ch4 §4.11 (reads the STL decomposition already embedded in `thesis_dashboard_Final.html`) |

-\* Authored for this repo — no standalone script for this existed on disk.
-First attempt independently re-ran STL on the raw daily series, but produced different numbers (trend strength ~0.46-0.51, seasonal ~0.30-0.38) than the cited figures — the exact STL hyperparameters (seasonal/trend smoother window lengths, robustness, etc.) used to build the dashboard weren't independently documented anywhere, so an independent re-fit couldn't be trusted to match.
-Fixed by having the script read the `trend`/`seasonal`/`residual` arrays that `thesis_dashboard_Final.html` already embeds (the same data its "Seasonal decomposition" tab charts) and compute the strength formula directly from those, in Python instead of JS.
-This reproduces the cited numbers exactly (trend strength 0.256/0.256/0.259, seasonal strength 0.116/0.039/0.04 for Cost/Margin/Sales) since it's using the literal source data rather than a re-derivation.
-Confirmed by running it — verified, not a re-guess.
-No `ILE_Modified.xlsx` or `statsmodels` needed for this script anymore; it only reads `final_dashboard/thesis_dashboard_Final.html` (one directory up).

 ### Supplementary clustering